Administrative and management cost of e-Tolling

 The contract for the toll system implementation and toll operations was awarded to ETC JV (ETC (Pty) Ltd).

-Compiled by Marc Corcoran – E-Tolling Committee member – SAVRALA.
+Compiled by Marc Corcoran – E-Tolling Committee supporter – SAVRALA.